-Grades may be curved up a percentage point or two, depending on average checkpoint and final exam scores.
+Grades may be curved up a percentage point or two, depending on average checkpoint scores.
 Grades will never be curved down.
 It is possible for everyone to earn an A, although grades of A+ are limited to the top few students.
 If you achieve the following final grade percentages in the course, you will receive at least: